 I won’t jump into the debate of the authenticity of corporate political correctness, but there’s no denying that when it comes to sexual preference, the world is a more tolerant place than it was 50 years ago.
 The pendulum has swung back and forth, but the net effect has been towards – to use Steven Pinker’s term – the better angels of our nature.

 When talking about the Pendulum Effect, we also have to keep an eye on Overton’s Window.
 This was something I talked about in a previous column some time ago.
 Overton’s window defines the frame of what the majority of us – as a society – find acceptable.
 As the pendulum swings back and forth between extremes, somewhere in the middle is a collective view that most of us can live with.
 But Overton’s window is always moving.
 And I believe that the window today frames a view of a more tolerant, more empathetic world than the world of 50 years ago – or almost any time in our past.
-That’s true every day.
+That’s not true every day.
 Lately, it might not even be true most days.
 But this is probably a temporary thing.
 The pendulum will swing back eventually, and we’ll be in a better place.

 My question is: why?
 Why – when we even out the swings – are we becoming better people?
 So far, this column has little to do with media, digital or otherwise.
 But I think the variable here is information.
 Stewart Brand, founder of the Whole Earth Catalog, once said “Information wants to be free.”
 But I think information also wants to set us free – free from the limitations of our gene bound prejudice and pettiness.
 Where ever you find the pendulum swinging backwards, you’ll find a dearth of information.
 We need information to be thoughtful.
 And we need thoughtfulness to create a more just, more tolerant, more empathetic society.